schibsted/spid-tech-docs/Readme.md

 ## Up and running

 1. **Verify Java version**
-  Run `java -version` and verify that it is version 1.7 something.
+  Run `java -version` and verify that it is version 1.7 or later.
 If not, [download from Oracle]("http://docs.oracle.com/javase/7/docs/webnotes/install/index.html").

 2. **Install Leiningen**